 Processes need to have level parity to be able to utilize each other.
-This means, if a process is running at a high integrity level and wants to inject code into another process, it can do so if that other process is running at high, medium, or low integrity levels, but it cannot inject code into system level processes.
+This means, if a process is running at high, medium, or low integrity levels, but it cannot inject code into another process, it can do so if that other processes is running at high, medium, or low integrity levels, but it cannot inject code into system level processes.
 Processes that run at low integrity levels can be utilized by pretty much any other process, but they cannot reach out to other processes.